 Outreach / Recruiting Experience

-Supervised experiences in public outreach and recruiting are indispensable components as graduate students become prepared for their professional responsibilities after graduation, and thus are considered an integral part of each degree program.
+Supervised experiences in public outreach and recruiting are important as graduate students become prepared for their professional responsibilities after graduation, and thus are considered an integral part of each degree program.
 Hence, all M.S. and Ph.D. students are expected to participate in a minimum of one outreach or recruiting event per year.
 The time requirement for the event is not expected to exceed one day.
-The Education Program Specialist in the Department, Ms. Kisha Shelton, will coordinate these activities to accommodate the schedules of students in a fair and equitable manner.
+The Education Program Specialist in the Department will coordinate these activities to accommodate the schedules of students in a fair and equitable manner.

 Major Academic Examinations

-In addition to the M.P.P.P.M.
-Exam, three other major academic exams/defenses are given in the Department.
-These are 1) the M.S. final oral exam/thesis defense, 2) the Ph.D. comprehensive (qualifying) exam, and 3) the Ph.D. dissertation defense.
+The following major academic exams/defenses are given in the Department: 1) the M.S. final oral exam/thesis defense, 2) the Ph.D. comprehensive (qualifying) exam, 3) the Ph.D. dissertation defense; and 4) the M.P.P.P.M, final exam.
 These exams are administered by each student's advisory committee.
 Guidelines for these exams/defenses are as follows.

 - M.S. oral exam/thesis defense.